Voting in Modern Virginia

 Ballots postmarked on or before Election Day, and delivered by the post office by noon on the Friday after election day (or Monday, if Friday is a holiday when mail is not delivered), also are counted after election day.

-In the last stage, Electoral Board hold a public meeting known as the "canvass."
+In the last stage of counting, the Electoral Board holds a public meeting known as the "canvass."
 In the canvass, election officials consolidate results from the individual precincts.
 Candidates may have observers with an unobstructed view of the officials tabulating the votes.
 The Electoral Board completes the process by "certifying" final vote totals.

 The procedures for elections are defined in the Code of Virginia and guidance from the Virginia Board of Elections.
 There are provisions for different circumstances, designed to minimize the risk of voter fraud while facilitating a person's right to vote.
 For example, if a person is at least 65 years old or disabled but can get to their precinct's voting place, two election officials will carry a paper ballot out to a car.